 There are a few ways to know if you’re ovulating:

--You can watch the calender.
+-You can watch the calendar.
 Ovulation often occurs about half way through your menstrual cycle, which would be, in most cases at the end of week 2, two weeks after your last period began.

 -You can chart your basal body temperature.
 Body temperature will become low during menstruation and then rise immediately after, so by charting this effect every month you can get an idea which days you typically ovulate.